-Shaping Ireland: Landscapes in Irish Art is our latest exhibition, exploring the relationship between people and the Irish landscape, as visualised by artists over 250 years.
+Shaping Ireland: Landscapes in Irish Art was an exhibition, on view in 2019, that explored the relationship between people and the Irish landscape, as visualised by artists over 250 years.
 This is the first in a series of short texts exploring themes from the exhibition.

 Looking at the works of art in Shaping Ireland, you are reminded of the natural beauty of Ireland, from boglands and mountains, to rolling green fields, to the rugged coastline.
 But, what do we mean when we say natural beauty?
 Do we mean untouched?
 Or wild?
 Or pristine?